ProjectResound/resound-api/README.md

 The backend that all of Resound's apps hook into.
 More info about the suite of apps [in the wiki](https://github.com/ProjectResound/planning/wiki)

 ## Multi-tenancy
+If you are running one instance of `resound-api` for multiple organizations, one way to do it is with Multi-teinancy

 Multi-tenancy would be handled on the API side (this repo).
 Each group or station would be a separate tenant.
 For example, `kpcc` and `npr`.